-Satisfactory Academic Progress- Academic Warning/Financial Aid Warning/Academic Dismissal
+Satisfactory Academic Progress - Academic Warning/Financial Aid Warning/Academic Dismissal

-In order to maintain good academic standing, students must demonstrate satisfactory progress toward completing their degree.
+In order to maintain good academic standing, and maintain applicable financial aid eligibility, students must demonstrate satisfactory academic progress toward completing their degree.
 This progress is measured by the qualitative and quantitative standards below.
+Satisfactory Academic Progress (SAP) will be measured and evaluated at the end of each evaluation period.